New OPM Rules: How the 2026 Federal Probationary Period Changes Affect New Federal Employees

 Previously

 As previously mentioned, the processes for probationary monitoring and termination required the agency supervisor or manager involved to initiate a probationary termination, usually for specific reasons.
 Not a difficult task.
 They would reach out to human resources, who would then compile an evidence file and assess whether the termination aligned with rules, laws, and regulations.
-Although the threshold for terminating a probationary employee in federal service was very low as probationary employees did not enjoy the same due process protections as tenured employees, there was indeed a minimum "bar" to meet.
-This minium bar was to ensure the termination was not motivated by discrimination.
+Although the threshold for terminating a probationary employee in federal service was very low as probationary employees did not enjoy the same due process protections as tenured employees, there was indeed a minimum "bar" to meet: a legitimate non-discriminatory reason This minimum bar was to ensure the termination was not motivated by discrimination.
 Regardless, these actions could be processed in minutes and effected the same day by a minimimally qualified employee and labor relations specialist.

 The End of Automatic Tenure